MaxHalford/prince/README.md

 - [PCA](doc/pca.ipynb)

 ## Perfomance

-Speed and the ability to manage out-of-memory datasets is going to be one of Prince's priorities.
-Currently `fbpca` is the SVD engine; with a 1M times 100 PCA took ~6 seconds on a i5 MacBook Pro.
-A branch is looking into integrating [Dask](http://dask.pydata.org/en/latest/).
-Benchmarks incoming.
+Prince is made to be used on datasets that fit in memory.
+Currently `fbpca` is the SVD engine.
+A PCA on a dataframe of 1M rows and 100 columns took ~6 seconds on an 2013 MacBook Pro (i5, 16G RAM).
+For out-of-memory SVD and whatnot, check out [Dask](http://dask.pydata.org/en/latest/array-api.html#dask.array.linalg.svd_compressed) and [Spark](https://spark.apache.org/docs/1.2.0/mllib-dimensionality-reduction.html).

 ## Delving into the maths